-Alysha Scarlett, described by a rival community newspaper as a “big-city cousin,” has had bylines in USA TODAY, Screen Rant, Bleacher Report and several times in Patch.
+Alysha Scarlett, described by a rival community newspaper as a “big-city cousin,” has had bylines in USA TODAY, Screen Rant, Bleacher Report, several times in Patch, and many times in The Good Men Project.
 Also, her work has appeared in ESPN, Yahoo!
 Finance, MSN, Yahoo!
 Sports, the Pew Forum, and the U.S. News & World Report.
 Alysha is the author of “‘Star Wars Is Still Intact: Re-finding Yourself in the Age of Trump.”

 Alysha has been awarded for her work 13 times by the Society of Professional Journalists and Religion Newswriters Association over five years of applying for them, as part of a six-and-a-half-year journalism career.
 Her work has also been seen several times in the Gillette News Record, Wyoming Tribune-Eagle and Wyoming Business Report.

 Alysha worked for the national non-profit Vote Smart, which provides non-partisan information to the public about candidates.
 She interned in Washington, D.C.
 She has been successful as pro se in law, winning multiple cases, including one she brought about herself through a lawsuit.
 Also, Alysha was a screenwriter and held other roles for “Before Your Time,” a theatrical film.